mjfryc/mjaron-etudes-java/README.md

 * Now import package and use it, e.g:
     * `import pl.mjaron.etudes.Obj;`

-## Printing object list as a table
+## Printing object list as a Markdown table

 ```
 | name | legsCount |  lazy | topSpeed |